tao-dot-com/patrol_subnet/docs/incentive.md

 ## Incentive Mechanism Scoring Overview

+## Task 1:

-This repository implements a modular incentive mechanism designed to reward nodes based on the quality, quantity, and efficiency of their payload submissions.
-The scoring system currently includes two active components — Volume and Responsiveness — with a third component, Novelty, coming soon.
+This task implements a modular incentive mechanism designed to reward nodes based on the quality, quantity, and efficiency of their payload submissions.
+The scoring system currently includes two active components — Volume and Responsiveness.

 Scoring contributions:
 - Volume - 90%